mucommander/mucommander/BUGS.md

 strong reference and stops firing.
 Use `EventListenerList` / `ListenerSupport`.

-### 4.6 No registered shutdown hook for cleanup
+### 4.6 PARTIALLY FIXED — Shutdown hook registered for `SecretStore`
-`ShutdownHook` exists in core but its registration site is unclear.
-Mount-helper temp files, S3 clients, secret-store key material — none get cleaned up on JVM exit.
+Phase 14 wires `Bootstrap.shutdown()` as a JVM shutdown hook that closes the active `SecretStoreService.store()` (frees libsecret schema, zeroes AES-GCM key).
+Mount-helper temp files and cached `S3Connection`s are NOT yet cleaned up — to land in Phase 16 alongside the rest of the shutdown / lifecycle work.

 ### 4.7 S3 `SpillingPutOutputStream` temp file: deletion-error masks upload error
 **`barebones-protocol-s3/.../S3Object.java:319-338`** — if the